 Organizations are a product of social interactions not industry feature.
 People come together to inter-act and inter-relate.
-People form the organization, the accumulation of organizations make up an industry segment.
+People form the organization, an accumulation of organizations form an industry segment.

 It is not the industry that demands an organization norm.
 People create process, not the industry.
 People plug technology in, not the industry.
 And people in all industries are too lazy to make a pot of coffee, seemingly, just to piss you off; people, not the coffee maker or the industry.

 People drive the organization’s effectiveness, mood, and culture.
 Any badge-of-courage discussion about how specialized the health care industry (the education industry, the nonprofit industry, the law enforcement industry, the music industry, or whatever industry you want to call out) is, should question an ability to reason against the sociological laws of interaction, leadership, culture, and communication.

 On every engagement I find one certainty, at some time I will hear someone in the organization sing their divine right to the blues through one of the following lamentations:

 …you really have to work here to understand,

 …this is not like other industries,